 DIY Baby Krishna Outfit for Janmashtami

-I didn’t have a peacock feather, so ditched it completely; if you own one, attach that to the mukut before placing it on the baby’s head.
+I didn’t have a peacock feather, so I didn’t add it.
+If you own one, attach that to the mukut before placing it on the baby’s head.
+DIY Baby Krishna Outfit for Janmashtami For the flute, I used a gold steel straw.
+Can you guess that from the picture?

-tada! you have a baby Krishna walking or crawling in your home.
+tada!
+You have a baby, Krishna, walking or crawling in your home.
 If you follow any of these tips to dress up your little one, let me know how it went in the comments below or tag me on Instagram so I can see it.

 Share this Post